Shape how your AI thinks

 How it works

 Section titled “How it works”Instead of one monolithic config file, brainjar separates agent behavior into composable layers.
-Each layer is a markdown document managed on the server.
-Mix and match them per project, per task, or per session.
+Each layer is a markdown document under your local SQLite store (or a brainjar serve instance).
+Mix and match them per project or per task.

 Built for agents

-brainjar status # human: formatted with contextbrainjar status --format toon # agent: structured dataThese docs are agent-readable too.
+brainjar status # human: formatted with contextbrainjar status --json # agent: structured dataThese docs are agent-readable too.
 Point your agent at brainjar.sh/llms.txt for a doc index, or append .md to any page URL for raw markdown (e.g. /getting-started.md).